 \subsection{Extended CQC conjecture}

-The motivation to extend the CQC conjecture to cover more MUB measurements and prime dimension comes from the discussion presented in the excellent review paper by Coles et al \cite{Coles2017Feb}.
+The motivation to extend the CQC conjecture to cover more MUB measurements and prime dimensions comes from the discussion presented in the excellent review paper by Coles et al \cite{Coles2017Feb}.
 In that work, the authors list instances of works by various authors who showed that using mutually unbiased bases is not a guarantee to obtain strong EU relations.
-This weakness in the lower bound of EU relations ultimately results in providing further credence to the ECQC and especially to the CQC conjecture as in both cases we are using less than the maximum number of MUBs available in the considered dimensions.
-Note that the CQC conjecture two MUBs and even in dimension $2$ there are $3$ MUBs available \cite{durt2010mutually}.
+This weakness in the lower bound of EU relations ultimately results in providing further credence to the ECQC and especially to the CQC conjecture, as in both cases we are using less than the maximum number of MUBs available in the considered dimensions.
+Note that the CQC conjecture uses two MUBs, and even in dimension $2$, there are $3$ MUBs available \cite{durt2010mutually}.
 So considering more MUBs but that is always at least one less than the total number of MUBs available in a particular dimension $d$, we propose the following. \begin{conjecture} Let $\rho_{AB}$ be a bipartite state where each subsystem has prime dimension $d$.
-If both parties make measurement $d + 1$ measurements on their individual subsystems, then the mutual information of the resulting random variables will have the following upper bound:
+If both parties make $d + 1$ measurements on their individual subsystems, then the mutual information of the resulting random variables will have the following upper bound:

 \end{conjecture} The elements of the set $\mathcal{S}$ are collections of $d$ mutual information resulting from $d + 1$ bipartite MUB measurements.
-So, the right hand side of this equation \eqref{conj:ecqc} captures the quantity where both parties make $d + 1$ number of MUB measurements and select the $d$ among those resulting classical mutual information that gives them the smallest sum.
-Inspired by the simulation on random states performed by the authors of the CQC conjecture, we perform similar simulations on random states and multiple dimensions and didn't find any contradiction.
+So, the right-hand side of this inequality \eqref{conj:ecqc} captures the quantity where both parties make $d + 1$ number of MUB measurements and select the $d$ among those resulting classical mutual information that gives them the smallest sum.
+Inspired by the simulation on random states performed by the authors of the CQC conjecture, we performed similar simulations on random states and multiple dimensions and did not find any contradiction.

-As an immediate application of this extension, as we have seen in the case of CQC, we will get a generalization of Maassen-Uffink uncertainty relation in bipartite case, for multiple MUB measurements and prime dimensions.
+As an immediate application of this extension, as we have seen in the case of CQC, we will get a generalization of the Maassen-Uffink uncertainty relation in the bipartite case for multiple MUB measurements and prime dimensions.
 We state that in the form of the following proposition. \begin{proposition} For a bipartite state $\rho_{AB}$, where each subsystem $A$ and $B$ has prime dimension $d$, for a set of mutually unbiased bases $\{M_i\}_{i = 1}^{d + 1}$, given the ECQC conjecture, we have that:

 where $I_{max}(M^A : M^B) = \underset{i}{\max } \text{ } I(M^A_i : M^B_i), \forall \{i = 1, 2, ..., d + 1\}$, for any measurement base $M_i$, from the set of MUBs in this dimension $d$. \end{proposition} \begin{proof} We follow the same strategy as proposition \eqref{eq:appcqc} to arrive at proposition \eqref{eq:appecqc}.
 We start with a generalization of the Maassen-Uffink relation developed by Sanchez \cite{sanchez1993entropic}.
 This establishes the following lower bound on the sum of entropies resulting from MUB measurements on a system with prime dimension $d$, where $d + 1$ MUB measurements exist \cite{durt2010mutually}: